yuhao/blog/md/cmf.md

 The power of red light is <code>L<sup>r</sup>R(𝛌)/V(700)</code>, which is scaled from R(𝛌) by a factor of <code>L<sup>r</sup>/V(700)</code>.
 Similarly, to calculate the power of green and blue, we scale G(𝛌) and B(𝛌) by <code>L<sup>g</sup>/V(546.1)</code> and <code>L<sup>b</sup>/V(435.8)</code>.
 The relative ratio <code>L<sup>r</sup>/V(700) : L<sup>g</sup>/V(546.1) : L<sup>b</sup>/V(435.8)</code> is `72.0962 : 1.3791 : 1` when normalized.

 This is why the Wikipedia page says "*The resulting normalized color matching functions are then scaled in the r:g:b ratio of ...
-72.0962 : 1.3791 : 1 for source radiance.*" What this really means is that when red, green, and blue light are mixed to match the luminance of 1 W of the monochromatic light 𝛌, their relative power ratio `72.0962R(𝛌) : 1.3791G(𝛌) : B(𝛌)`⁷.
+72.0962 : 1.3791 : 1 for source radiance.*" What this really means is that when red, green, and blue light are mixed to match the luminance of 1 W of the monochromatic light 𝛌, their relative power ratio `72.0962R(𝛌) : 1.3791G(𝛌) : B(𝛌)`<sup id="a7">[7](#f7)</sup>.

 6, Here is one accurate way to calculate the luminance coefficients L<sup>r</sup>, L<sup>g</sup>, and L<sup>b</sup> even if they are not given.
 Since the reference white should have the same tristimulus values: